mobify/mobify-code-style/README.md

 See the `python` directory of this repo for a standardized `pylintrc` file and instructions on using `pep8`, `pylint` and `pyflakes` to check Python code.

-## License Headers

-To import license headers across all source files, `bash` version `4.0+` is required.
-Then simply run `./license.sh` or `bash license.sh` from your terminal and follow the instructions to import license headers.

-Note that this script requires Bash 4+, to upgrade simply run `brew install bash`

 ## Documentation

 See the [`docs`](docs) directory for setup and configuration of Markdown linting.